+The measurements show ……..

 Buildability

 The elements were short and had low weight and were easy to handle and lift at the building site.
 There was some trouble with assembling elements which had distorted tongue and groove connections after packages being stored on site and elements handled in wet snowy weather.
 Therefore, repacking and storage of elements after finished working days are also important to reduce moisture impact.
 The grooves were deformed making them too narrow and an extra effort was needed.
 This was labor-intensive banging with a hammer to bring together both the front and rear joints along the element edges.
 The rear was most difficult as elements bent outwardly from existing wall when simultaneously pulled together with straps.